Science and technology in South Korea: Korean Federation of Science and Technology Societies (KOFST)

-Aerospace Engineering
+Aerospace engineering

 South Korea has sent up 10 satellites from 1992, all using foreign rockets and overseas launch pads, notably Arirang-1 in 1999, and Arirang-2 in 2006 as part of its space partnership with Russia.
 Arirang-1 was lost in space in 2008, after nine years in service.

 In April 2008, Yi So-yeon became the first Korean to fly in space, aboard the Russian Soyuz TMA-12.

-In June 2009, the first spaceport of South Korea, Naro Space Center, was completed at Goheung, Jeollanam-do.
+In June 2009, the first spaceport of South Korea, Naro Space Center, was completed at Goheung, South Jeolla Province.
 The launch of Naro-1 in August 2009 resulted in a failure.
 The second attempt in June 2010 was also unsuccessful.
 However, the third launch of the Naro 1 in January 2013 was successful.
 The government plans to develop Naro-2 by the year 2018.

 Companies involved in the aerospace and defense markets of South Korea are primarily large multinational companies.
 These large companies have been further strengthened by a push towards consolidation in the market.
 This results in a difficulty for newer companies to enter the South Korean aerospace market.

+With the final successful launch of the Nuri, which South Korea launched for the third time in 2023, South Korea has become the seventh country in the world to have a medium-sized liquid-propellant rocket engine over 75 tons.

+Two years after South Korea officially expressed its intention to join Horizon Europe in 2022, South Korea and the European Union signed a Horizon Europe agreement, which is expected to allow Korea to participate in that from 2025.

+National Aerospace Industrial Complex is being built in South Gyeongsang Province, bringing together aerospace-related companies and agencies, with the goal of completion in June 2025.

-Defense Technology
+Defense technology

 Due to the growing perceived threat of North Korea, South Korea is increasing defense spending.
 In 2019, South Korea is expected to increase spending by the largest amount in 11 years.

 Hanwha Techwin is a leading South Korean company manufacturing defense products, security devices, engines, digital solutions, and integrated control systems in South Korea.

 Hanwha Techwin produces video recorders, surveillance software, access control products, and intelligent machinery and solutions.

 Biotechnology

 Since the 1980s, the South Korean government has invested in the development of a domestic biotechnology industry, and the sector is projected to grow to $6.5 billion by 2010.
 The medical sector accounts for a large part of the production, including production of hepatitis vaccines and antibiotics.

 Recently, research and development in genetics and cloning has received increasing attention, with the first successful cloning of a dog, Snuppy (in 2005), and the cloning of two females of an endangered species of wolves by the Seoul National University in 2007.

 The rapid growth of the industry has resulted in significant voids in regulation of ethics, as was highlighted by the scientific misconduct case involving Hwang Woo-Suk.

+In January 2025, the country launched the National Bio Committee, an advisory committee directly under the president.